Restoring a Village, Week 0

 See you soon, villagers!

-2 responses to “Restoring a Village, Week 0”
+2 thoughts on “Restoring a Village, Week 0

 Very sorry to hear about the rough year – I’m no stranger to those, but glad things are on the mend and you seem to be coming through strong.
 You made the right decision – family’s always the right decision.
 Glad things are looking up, and excited to see this game in its full release once you have the time to set it right, the way you imagined it.
 Take care and keep it up!